 If an organization collects and stores information from any individuals within the EU, they are at risk.
 It doesn’t matter if the organization is based outside of the EU.
 It doesn’t matter if the data is gathered unintentionally.

-An organization’s data subjects must have easy access to, and must be able to amend and/or purge their data, with ability to opt-out or withdraw consent easily.
+Access.
+An organization’s data subjects must have easy access to and must be able to amend and/or purge their data, with the ability to opt-out or withdraw consent easily.

 Changes to the definition of personal data.
 Anything that contributes or links to identifying an individual is now included in the regulation, which can be anything from a name, a home address, a photo, an email address, bank details, posts on social networking websites, medical information, or a computer’s IP address.